Nangal/ayo/GOVERNANCE.md

 * comments on issues and pull requests
 * contributions to the Ayo.js website
 * assistance provided to end users and novice contributors
-* participation in Working Groups
+* participation in team efforts
 * other participation in the wider Ayo.js community

-If individuals making valuable contributions do not believe they have been considered for commit access, they may log an issue or contact a committee directly.
+If individuals making valuable contributions do not believe they have been considered for commit access, they may log an issue or contact a team directly.

-Modifications of the contents of the ayojs/ayo repository are made on a collaborative basis.
+Modifications of the contents of any repository under the ayojs organization are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Members.
 All pull requests must be reviewed and accepted by a Member with sufficient expertise who is able to take full